 The key, therefore, is studying the actual data in the light of the history in Genesis.
 It’s a challenging process that takes a lot of hard work.
 Yet it’s vitally important.
 As Art put it: “Somebody asked me today, ‘Where’s that exciting bone you found yesterday?’
 Well, they’re all exciting to me because they’re all data, and more data we have, the more we know.”

-You can watch a short video of the dig sites:
+You can also watch a short video of the dig sites: